jlmoya/lexer/README.md

 mvn clean install
 ```

 There will be a jar file in the target directory of the parser project.
-To run the parser, run the following command:
+To run the application, run the following command:

 ```
 java -jar assignment/target/assignment-1.0-SNAPSHOT-jar-with-dependencies.jar